li3zhen1/li3zhen1/README.md

 #### Hi, I’m Zhen.

 I’m interested in visualization, human-computer interaction and programming languages.
-Sometimes tinkering with things about typography and graphics.
+Sometimes I tinker with typography and graphics.